PRE-EMPTIVE LISTENING

 Imagine how early man would listen-out into the distance to find wild boar or buffalo; or nearby for tasty insects... and if they didn't pay attention the split second a bee buzzed by, they'd miss the honey forever.

-Vulnerable animals must openly and actively listen out for surprises, even faint or distant ones.
-Always conscious of sudden changes in the everyday background noises.
+Vulnerable animals must openly and actively listen out for surprises, Always conscious of sudden changes in the everyday background noise.
 Always listening-out for the unexpected.

 We are all making ourselves unhappy by continuously focusing, continuously thinking and wanting – chasing after the next focal point, the next missing part in our satisfaction puzzle.